OIDC

 Creating a new app registry

-Add secret client key (Client Secret) under Certificates & Secrets
+Adding secret client key (Client Secret) under Certificates & Secrets

-1. the required client secret is created under Add a certificate or secret AutoPilot01
+1. The required client secret is created under Add a certificate or secret.
+AutoPilot01

-2. via New secret client key the Description and validity period Valid until can be set AutoPilot01
+2. Via New secret client key the Description and validity period Valid until can be set.
+AutoPilot01

-3. the client key can be copied directly AutoPilot01
+3. The client key can be copied directly.
+AutoPilot01

 Configure API permissions.